MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections.md

 **Scenario two**: a rogue administrator requires **write** rights on the service in the customer environment for which a private endpoint should be created.

 With this right, a rogue administrator has the possibility to create a private endpoint in an external Azure AD tenant and subscription.
-This endpoint is linked to a service in the customer’s Azure AD tenant.
+This endpoint is linked to a service in the customer's Azure AD tenant.
 This scenario is illustrated in Figure 1 as connection B.

 In this scenario, the rogue administrator needs to first set up an external private Azure AD tenant and Azure subscription.
 Next, they create a private endpoint in their environment by manually specifying the resource ID and group ID of the service in the corporate Azure AD tenant.
 Finally, they approve the private endpoint on the linked service to allow traffic over the connection across Azure AD tenants.